ubccr/xdmod/docs/configuration.md

 - Resource name: physics
 - Formal name: Physics Department Cluster
+- Resource type: hpc
 - Node count: 100
 - Processor count: 1600

 The resource name supplied here must be specified during the shredding process.
 If you are using the Slurm helper script, this name must match the cluster name used by Slurm.

+The resource type defines metadata that can be used to group and filter resources in the XDMoD user interface.

 The number of nodes and cores in your resource are used to display the utilization charts (the percentage of your cluster that is being used).